Random Access Channel Coding in the Finite Blocklength Regime: Introduction

 This paper poses the question of whether it is possible, in a scenario where no one knows how many transmitters are active, for the receiver to almost always recover the messages sent by all active transmitters.
-Surprisingly, we find that not only is reliable decoding possible in this regime, but, for the class of permutation-invariant channels considered in \cite{polyanskiy2017perspective}, it is possible to attain both the capacity and the dispersion of the MAC in operation; that is, we do as well in first- and second-order performance as if the transmitter activity were known everywhere a priori.
+Surprisingly, we find that not only is reliable decoding possible in this regime, but, for the class of permutation-invariant channels considered in \cite{polyanskiy2017perspective}, our proposed RAC code performs as well in its capacity and dispersion terms as the best-known code for a MAC with the transmitter activity known a priori \cite{ huang2012finite, jazi2012simpler, tan2014dispersions, scarlett2015constantcompMAC}.
 Since the capacity region of a MAC varies with the number of transmitters, it is tempting to believe that the transmitters of a random access system must somehow vary their codebook size in order to match their transmission rate to the capacity region of the MAC in operation.
-Instead, we here allow the decoder to vary its decoding time depending on the observed channel output -- thereby adjusting the rate at which each transmitter communicates by changing not the size but the blocklength of each transmitter's codebook.
+Instead, we here allow the decoder to vary its decoding time depending on the observed channel output---thereby adjusting the rate at which each transmitter communicates by changing not the size but the blocklength of each transmitter's codebook.